dgtaheno/artillery-Genius-Genius_Pro-X1-Marlinfw/README.md

 And start working with it to become familiar with all functionalities.

-If you don´t know how to do calibrate Input Shaping, I found this description in MarlinFW quite useful:
+If you don´t know how to calibrate Input Shaping, I found this description in MarlinFW quite useful:

 https://marlinfw.org/docs/gcode/M593.html